PSCF v1.3.1

 { return data_; }

 • Set off the operators =, ==, <, >, +, and - by one space on either side, with occasional exceptions.
 Multipication (*) and division (/) operators may or may not be set off by white space.
-Make some exceptions to avoid line wraps.
+Allow some exceptions when doing so can avoid a line wrap.

 • Use one space to separate keywords, parentheseses, and opening braces in conditional statements.
 Use one space after each semi-colon in for-loop statements, and one space after each comma in function parameter lists.